DentalCare Logo

 George gauge with bite fork and bite registration capturing the patient at 50% protrusive.

-Regardless of method used, return the jig or bite fork registration to the mouth.
+Return the jig or bite fork registration to the mouth.
 Have the patient sit in the chair for 5-10 minutes.
 If the patient can tolerate this protruded position, continue with the MAD fabrication process.
 If the patient cannot tolerate this position at all, MAD may not be the right treatment for their OSA.
 But note that some forms of MAD allow the dentist to decrease the degree of protrusion so this from the original 50% protrusive captured at the first appointment.

 Digital workflow: Bite registration with the mandibular teeth at 50-60% protrusive and slightly apart may also be scanned in.
 Protrusion can be maintained by various means such as a tongue blade or an acrylic jig to hold the position while the dental team scans the protrusive bite.
-With most digital scanner systems a buccal scan on just one side at the premolar level is sufficient for the lab to piece together the bite (Figures 12-14).Retraction of the cheeks and tongue during image capture is recommended so those structures do not interfere with capture of the dentition and gingiva.
+With most digital scanner systems a buccal scan on just one side at the premolar level is sufficient for the lab to piece together the bite (Figures 11-13).Retraction of the cheeks and tongue during image capture is recommended so those structures do not interfere with capture of the dentition and gingiva.
 Any excess saliva on the teeth or in the mouth should be suctioned out and the teeth gently dried with the air-water syringe.

 Figure 12